markertmer/enigma/README.md

 #Enigma
-This was built based on the requirements of the [Enigma](https://backend.turing.edu/module1/projects/enigma/index) project from [Turing School of Software and Design](https://turing.edu/).
+This encryption program was built based on the requirements of the [Enigma](https://backend.turing.edu/module1/projects/enigma/index) project from [Turing School of Software and Design](https://turing.edu/).
-It was completed by Mark Ertmer (2111 BE) in January 2022 as the Final Project for Mod 1.
+It was submitted by Mark Ertmer (2111 BE) in January 2022 as the Final Project for Mod 1.

 ###Table of Contents
 * [About](#about-this-application)